SurniaUlula/wpsso-schema-json-ld/readme.txt

 * **Bugfixes**
 	* None.
 * **Developer Notes**
-	* Maintenance release for WPSSO Core v6.8.0.
+	* Maintenance release for WPSSO Core v6.8.0:
+		* Removed a call to WpssoSchema `filter_json_data_https_schema_org_localbusiness()` since it is no longer exists - local businesses are now automatically filtered through the organization filter.

 **Version 2.12.0 (2019/10/04)**